2-men-team/disaster-tracker/DESIGN_DOC.md

 ![simple design](simple-disaster-tracker.png)

 There are a few problems/possibilities for improvement with this approach:
-- The amount of time it takes to produce a warning for a newly created calendar event depends on the scheduling settings of the `Warning producer` cron job and the `DIsaster fetcher` cron job.
+- The amount of time it takes to produce a warning for a newly created calendar event depends on the scheduling settings of the `Warning producer` cron job and the `Disaster fetcher` cron job.
 - `Warning producer` can be quite inefficient since it will have to:
   - fetch all the disasters and all the calendar events
   - cross check them with each other and produce warnings
   - take into account that different users have different calendar time-frames.

-Thus, the proposed system is the following:
+It's probably possible, though, to fetch all monitored calendar events using a single SQL query with joins, so this shouldn't be a problem.

+An alternative approach:
 ![final system](final-disaster-tracker.png)

 Here, the functionality of the `Warning producer` was decoupled into two entities: `Check new calendar events` and `Check new disaster events`.
 They work as follows: